automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Miragaia.md

 # Miragaia
-## Description: This stegosaur had an unusually long neck.
+## This stegosaur had an unusually long neck.